-- Goal 1: Provide a safe and supportive living environment for clients with severe mental illness and co-occurring substance use issues, and ensure programming is reflective of the clients' cultural needs (i.e. linguistic, racial, ethnic, religious, and sexual orientation). - Objective 1: 100% of Assessments, treatment plans will be individualized to address client's specific cultural needs. - Goal 2: Successfully initiate and engage clients in community services upon discharge from behavioral health crisis residential services. - Objective 1: At least ninety percent (90%) of clients will be referred/linked/reestablished to services in the community following discharge. - Goal 3: Engage clients who demonstrate behavioral changes for which there may be an underlying illness. - Objective 1: At least ninety percent (90%) of clients will not be discharged to a higher level of care while in the SHRC program as measured by tracking sheet submitted monthly to BHRS.
+- Goal 1: Provide a safe and supportive living environment for clients with severe mental illness and co-occurring substance use issues, and ensure programming is reflective of the clients' cultural needs (i.e. linguistic, racial, ethnic, religious, and sexual orientation). - Objective 1: 100% of Assessments, treatment plans will be individualized to address client's specific cultural needs. - Goal 2: Successfully initiate and engage clients in community services upon discharge from behavioral health crisis residential services. - Objective 1: At least ninety percent (90%) of clients will be referred/linked/reestablished to services in the community following discharge. - Goal 3: Engage clients who are in crisis and demonstrate behavioral changes for which there may be an underlying behavioral health issue. - Objective 1: At least ninety percent (90%) of clients admitted to Serenity House will not require an acute psychiatric admission during their stay at Serenity House, as measured by weekly census reporting data.

-- Objective 2: At least eighty percent (80%) of clients will develop a wellness tool kit as part of their recovery stay at SHCR. - Goal 4: Contractor will promote the SHCR program - Objective 1: Contractor will provide presentations about SHCR services within the health system and the community at least 3 times per quarter for the term of the contract. - Goal 5: Build and maintain collaborative relationships within San Mateo health system and community. - Objective 1: Meet with the designated BHRS contract monitor at least monthly and meet weekly to bi-weekly with Facilities Utilization Management team. - Objective 2: Contractor will attend the San Mateo Medical Center PES discharge huddle to discuss prospective referrals, and other meetings as identified by the BHRS contract monitor for the purpose of improving the delivery of services. - Objective 3: Participate in discharge planning meetings and case conferences to support clients' stabilization and connection to community resources.
+- Objective 2: At least eighty percent (80%) of clients will develop a wellness tool kit as part of their recovery stay at SHCR. - Goal 4: Contractor will promote the SHCR program - Objective 1: Contractor will provide presentations about SHCR services within the health system and the community and provide at least 3 presentations per fiscal year. - Goal 5: Build and maintain collaborative relationships within San Mateo health system and community. - Objective 1: Meet with the designated BHRS contract monitor at least monthly and meet weekly to bi-weekly with Facilities Utilization Management team. - Objective 2: Contractor will attend the San Mateo Medical Center PES discharge huddle to discuss prospective referrals, and other meetings as identified by the BHRS contract monitor for the purpose of improving the delivery of services. - Objective 3: Participate in discharge planning meetings and case conferences to support clients stabilization and connection to community resources.

-EXHIBIT B - PAYMENTS AND RATES TELECARE CORPORATION FY 2023 - 2024
+EXHIBIT B - PAYMENTS AND RATES TELECARE CORPORATION FY 2024 - 2025